SUBWAY Chain Becoming More Environmentally Friendly Eco-store Opens In Florida

 Paper Napkins Now Made with 100 % Recycled Materials

-November 13, 2007 // Franchising.com // (Milford, CT) — The SUBWAY chain has made a commitment to have its restaurants and operations become more environmentally friendly.
+November 13, 2007 // Franchising.com // (Milford, CT) — The SUBWAY restaurant chain has made a commitment to have its restaurants and operations become more environmentally friendly.

 In collaboration with the U.S. Green Building Council, the first SUBWAY Eco-Store in Kissimmee, Florida, opened on November 5th.
 Elements of the Eco-Store include high efficiency HVAC systems, remote condensing units for refrigeration and ice making equipment, day lighting and controls for high efficiency lighting, LED interior and exterior signs, low flow water fixtures, and building and décor materials from sustainable sources.
-There is also an extensive use of recycled products and furnishings in the restaurant's and an increased emphasis on recycling in customer areas.
+There is also an extensive use of recycled products and furnishings in the restaurant's construction and an increased emphasis on recycling in customer areas.

-Another step the brand has taken is in a number of initiatives, including one that now sees the SUBWAY brand using paper napkins that are made from 100 percent recycled materials – of which 60 percent are post-consumer recyclables.
+Another step the brand has taken is in a number of packaging initiatives, including one that now sees the SUBWAY brand using paper napkins that are made from 100 percent recycled materials – of which 60 percent are post-consumer recyclables.

 "We have made a commitment as a brand to become even more environmentally accountable," said Bill Schettini, Chief Marketing Officer for the SUBWAY chain.
 "With more locations in the United States than any other restaurant chain, and more than 28,400 worldwide, we are in a position to make a significant and positive global impact on the environment and the world around us."